Un-Four-Gettable – Women’s Lacrosse Does It Again

 Albany vs. Stony Brook Highlights

-Under Spallina, Stony Brook has produced three IWLCA All-Americans, two Tewaaraton semifinalists, two conference championships and two NCAA Tournament second-round berths.
-SBU has been nationally ranked in at least one major poll 31 times.
+Under Spallina, Stony Brook has produced eight IWLCA All-Americans, five Tewaaraton semifinalists, four conference championships and four NCAA Tournament second-round berths.

 Regular season conference champions and the top-seed for the tournament for the second straight year, SBU was awarded a host of postseason accolades.
 Goalie Frankie Caridi was a Tewaaraton semifinalist, third-team All-American, unanimous first-team all-conference pick and America East Defensive Player of the Year.
 ILWomen.com and LacrosseMagazinehailed her as Goalie of the Year.In total, Stony Brook racked up a league-high 16 all-conference accolades, including a conference-best four All-Rookie selections (Dorrien Van Dyke, Courtney Murphy, Alyssa Guido and Kristin Yevoli).
 Van Dyke became the second Seawolf to be named Rookie of the Year and was the only rookie to be named first-team all-conference.
 Michelle Rubino and Alyssa Fleming joined Van Dyke and Caridi on the first team, and Maegan Meritz, Yevoli, Murphy and Alyssa Cardillo placed on the second team.
 Three-year captain Jessica Romano and junior Marina Mestres earned All-Academic nods for their outstanding work on the field and in the classroom.
 The Seawolves were also namedan IWLCA Honor Squad for theiracademic achievements.